Do Chickens Attract Rats and Mice?

 – Rat Poison

 Rat poison may be the last option for deterring rodents from inhabiting your yard.
-Rat poison works exceptionally well at eliminating rodents from your yard.
-Placing poison rat in your chickens’ containment boxes helps kill most of the rats and mice that try to enter your chicken yard.
+The poison works exceptionally well at eliminating rodents from your yard.
+Placing rat poison in your chickens’ containment boxes helps kill most of the rats and mice that try to enter your chicken yard.

 Rat poison comes in several forms.
 For instance, some rat poisons are available in the form of pellets.
 Other poisons come in the form of blocks.
 Blocks are better than pellets since they fit better in the containment boxes.
 Pellet rat poisons are also suitable for killing small rodents because such rodents can quickly eat these pellets unaware.